patriciatiffany/fcm-testing-tool/README - User Guide.txt

 3. a baseline scenario (a run with the same parameters, but no constraints).

+“Test sensitivity to weights” tab:
+Use this tab to test out the model simulation using randomly generated weights and see whether there is a large spread in results.
+This is especially useful if you are not sure about the accuracy of validity of the quantitative weights associated with each of the relationships.
+Try testing this with different sets of parameters, as this might affect how sensitive the results are to the quantitative relationship weights in the model.

+This “monte carlo simulation” runs 100 models with identical structure and relationship directions (positive/ negative), but with randomly generated weights, and displays the results.
+This process may take a minute or two, so clicking only once and waiting is advised.

+You may use the slider to a highlight a specific run in the monte carlo simulation and view what the adjacency matrix (weights) look like for that particular model run.

 3) Compare Scenario Results
 Here is where you can view the results of multiple runs.
 This feature works best when you have a number of scenarios (sets of constraints) you would like to compare, along with its associated baseline (a simulation run with the same parameters, but no constraints).